-3.4.3.2 iteration
+3.4.3.1 iteration

-There are currently four iteration options available: 'antenna', 'baseline', 'field', and 'scan'.
+There are currently four iteration options available: 'field', 'antenna', and 'baseline'.
 If one of these options is chosen, the data will be split into separate plot displays for each value of the iteration axis (e.g., for the VLA, the 'antenna' option will get you 27 displays, one for each antenna).

-The will eventually be a 'feed' option also.
+BETA ALERT: There will eventually be 'scan' and 'feed' options also.